 FREE Baby Yoda Art Lesson from Nana!

-If you are looking to add some new electives or switch up some of your classes, SchoolhouseTeachers.comis having a great sale and you can get a whole year for $99, that is over 400 courses to use with all of your children for one low price.
+If you are looking to add some new electives or switch up some of your classes, SchoolhouseTeachers.com is having a great sale.

-All About Learning has released the best deal of the day: A FREE Snowman Pack with reading and spelling activities for a variety of ages.
+All About Learning has released the best deal of the day: A FREE Snowman Pack with reading and spelling activities for various ages.

 Free Makeover Your Morning 5 Day Challenge!
 This is a great way to help re-focus and get your day off on the right foot.